 Above: James tests out his Logitech BRIO with a forbidden dance.

-Setting up a webcam isn’t required to stream your games, but it is a feature that has become an important part of a lot of streams.
+If you don't feel comfortable on camera this isn't a necessity, but it's worth investing in one, if you can.
 A huge part of streaming is the personality you bring to the game, not just the game being played.
-The infamous Twitch Chat loves interacting with streamers, and having a webcam is a great way to do just that.
-It can be the reason people actually stick around to watch you but, if done poorly, can also be the reason they leave.
+Viewers will be keen to interact with you, and having a webcam is a great way to do just that.
+It can be the reason people actually stick around to watch you but, if done poorly, it can also be the reason they leave.

-You don’t necessarily need the best webcam as long as you set it up well.
-Good lighting can go a long way in improving the quality of any camera.
+You don’t necessarily need the best webcam (opens in new tab) as long as you set it up well.
+Good lighting can go a long way in improving the quality of your camera feed.
 Additionally, what’s going on in the background can be just as important as your face being clear.
 Don’t set up a camera where other people, something embarrassing, or something distracting might show up behind you.
-A wall or similarly static background will help your stream seem more professional, and many larger streamers opt to use a green screen and remove their background altogether.
+A wall or similarly static background will help your stream seem more professional.
+Some popular streamers even use a green screen to remove their background altogether.
+Consider trying out Nvidia's Broadcast Engine (opens in new tab) software as this can help you set up a virtual background without the need for a green screen.

 Find a decent mic and good tunes(opens in new tab)